andlcode/andrelDuarte/README.md

 <details align="left">
   <summary>More about me</summary>
-🏆 Currently learning ReactJS
+🏆 Currently learning ReactJS<br>
-😄 Also a software engineering student
+😄 Also a software engineering student<br>
-🎵 I like listening to music while coding
+🎵 I like listening to music while coding<br>
-🎸 I like to read futuristic books or play guitar with my friends when I'm not coding...</summary> <i>(Click here to expand)</i>
+🎸 I like to read futuristic books or play guitar with my friends when I'm not coding...<br></summary>

 </details>
 ## Some Technologies